 The Mount Isa Province is a complex multi-stage crustal rift, 800 km long and 150-250 km wide, with a north trend.
-The northern extent of the Mt Isa Province is considered to potentially underlie the southwestern portion of EPG32 (Figure 4).
 The oldest rocks forming basement to the rift, and its rift margins, were metamorphosed during the Barramundi Orogeny (1880-1850 Ma).
 There were three periods of crustal rifting, at 1870, 1790 and 1678.Ma, resulting in volcanism, sedimentation and some granite intrusion.
 This was followed by the major deformation and metamorphic event, the 1620-1540 Ma Isan Orogeny, and by emplacement of fractionated granites along the eastern margin of the province about 1500 Ma ago.